St. Joseph Riverside Hospital

 St. Joseph Riverside Hospital is an abandoned medical center in Warren, Ohio.
-It closed in 1996 when it was merged with another facility in town.
+It closed in 1996 after a merger.

-Once named Riverside Hospital, it assumed the name St. Joseph Riverside Hospital after the Sisters of the Humility of Mary assumed ownership.6 An eastern wing to Riverside was completed in 1970 and a south wing and other minor additions were constructed in 1980.2 6
+Once named Riverside Hospital, it assumed the name St. Joseph Riverside Hospital after the Sisters of the Humility of Mary assumed ownership.
+6 An eastern wing to Riverside was completed in 1970, followed by the addition of a south wing in 1980.
+2 6

-In 1995, HM Health Services was formed under the leadership of the Humility of Mary Health Care System.
-It merged St. Joseph, St. Elizabeth, and home-care services under one organization.
+HM Health Services was formed in 1995 under the leadership of the Humility of Mary Health Care System, which merged St. Joseph, St. Elizabeth, and home-care services under one organization.
 St. Joseph Riverside Hospital was renamed St. Joseph Health Center.
-HM Health Services assumed ownership of Warren General Hospital in 1996 6 and moved St. Joseph into the complex.4 5
+After HM Health assumed ownership of Warren General Hospital in 1996, 6 Riverside was closed.
+4 5